Why The Consulting Billable Hours Model Does Not Work For Consulting Firms

-Therefore, some people will have high utilization, often over 100%, and some people will not be sufficiently utilized because there is not enough work to go around.
+Therefore, some people will have high utilization, often over 100%, and some will not be sufficiently utilized because there is not enough work to go around.

 As a result, the billable hours model puts junior consultants in an unfair situation.
 They are not responsible for securing work.
-Consequently, if the partners secure too little work, the associates and younger people should not be punished if they cannot get staffed onto projects.
+Consequently, if the partners secure too little work, the associates and younger consultants should not be punished if they cannot get staffed onto projects.

 Since when do we allow the associates and analysts to determine what projects they need to be on?

-Firstly, junior consultants rarely have clear understanding of which projects are most suitable for their professional development.
+Firstly, junior consultants rarely have a clear understanding of which projects are most suitable for their professional development.

 Second, billable hours can only work where younger consultants are not forced to take work which raises utilization at the expense of their professional development.

 You should not be fighting these battles.
-You are too young to be making those calls and you ultimately will be making bad calls just to get your billable hours up even if you are learning nothing of value.
+You are too young to be making those calls, and you ultimately will be making bad calls just to get your billable hours up, even if you are learning nothing of value.

-QUESTION(S) OF THE DAY: What will be your advice to readers who work for firms which force them to focus on billable hours?
-Please share in the comments.
+QUESTION(S) OF THE DAY: What is your advice to readers who work for firms which force them to focus on billable hours?
+SPREAD THE WORD!
+Like this?
+Please share it.